smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 ##### Example of a cluster network intents status query

 This example illustrates querying the status of a network intents for a cluster.
-All the same query parameters, except for the `apps`, `clusters` and `resources` parameters, apply as illustrated above for querying `Deployment Intent Groups`.
+The same query parameters, except for the `apps`, `clusters` and `resources` parameters, apply as illustrated above for querying `Deployment Intent Groups`.

 Note: the `cluster` and `app` filter parameters are not particularly useful for the cluster network intents status query since cluster is inherent in the query URL and there is only a single internal app for any given cluster network intent and it is not dislayed.

 Note: if the `cluster` type parameter is supplied, the ResourceBundleState CR currently does not support the Network and ProviderNetwork resources, so no resources will be found

 Note: the format of the cluster intents status query changed in 21.03.
 The `apps` and `clusters` levels have been removed since they are effectively redundant for this query.
 They have been replaced with a single `cluster` object which contains the list of network resources.

 ```